atlassian-labs/compiled/.changeset/empty-pumpkins-grin.md

 '@compiled/css': minor
 ---

-Adds a new option that can be passed to the babel plugin called `hashPrefix`.
-Its value is used to add a prefix to generated class names.
+Adds a new option that can be passed to the babel plugin called `classHashPrefix`.
+Its value is used to add a prefix to the class names when generating their hashes.